ARM-software/SCP-firmware/doc/cmake_readme.md

 - SCP_TARGET_EXCLUDE_BASE_PROTOCOL: Exclude Base Protocol functionality from the SCMI Module.

+- SCP_ENABLE_SUB_SYSTEM_MODE: Enable the execution as a sub-system.

 It can also be used to provide some platform specific settings. e.g. For ARM Juno platform.
 See below